xcp-ng/xcp-ng-org/docs/networking.md

 ```
 Reboot the host to apply these settings.

-The interfaces by their new nanmes need to be re-enabled:
+The interfaces by their new names need to be re-enabled:
 ```
 ifconfig eth4 up
 ifconfig eth8 up
 ```

-The new interfaces need to be introduced to the PIF database.
+The new interfaces need to be introduced to the PIF database:
 ```
 xe host-list
 ```
 Make note of the host uuid.
-Then...
+Then introduce the interfaces:
 ```
 xe pif-introduce device=eth4 host-uuid=<host uuid> mac=<mac>
 xe pif-introduce device=eth8 host-uuid=<host uuid> mac=<mac>